 Rex Sole

-This righteye flounder is caught in the North Pacific from Southern California to the Russian coast of the Bering Sea.
-They can grow to 23 inches and a bit over 4 pounds, but the fish in the photo was 13-3/4 inches long and weighed 10 ounces, typical in the markets here - though fish up to 1 pound are frequently seen.
-The population is not considered threatened and there hasn't been a lot of interest in farming this fish because it matures too slowly.
+This righteye flounder is caught in the North Pacific from Southern California to the Russian coast and down to Taiwan.
+The can grow to 23 inches and a bit over 4 pounds, but the photo specimen was 15-5/8 inches long and weighed 1 pound 1-1/4 ounces, typical in the markets here.
+Rex Sole and Gray Sole are often confused in markets, but the rex has a very long pectoral fin and the gray a very short one.
+The population is not considered threatened, Red List status NE (Not Evaluated).

 Fossil